The Global Multidimensional Poverty

 - Target poor people as beneficiaries of services or conditional cash transfers.

-The Multidimensional Poverty Peer Network, which is supported by the German Federal Ministry for Economic Cooperation and Development (BMZ), provides international support to policy makers engaged in constructing multidimensional poverty measures, including input into the design of the measures, and the political processes and institutional arrangements that will sustain them.
+The Multidimensional Poverty Peer Network, which issupported by the German Federal Ministry for Economic Cooperation and Development (BMZ), provides international support to policy makers engaged in or exploring the construction of multidimensional poverty measures, including input into the design of the measures, and the political processes and institutional arrangements that will sustain them.
+At present, Ministers and senior officials from 22 countries participate in the Network, plus 5 institutions.

 The network enables early adopters of multidimensional poverty measures to share their experiences directly with policy makers in other countries who are exploring the possibility or who are in the process of implementing such measures (‘South-South’ learning).
 It also provides access to resources including technical support, executive training courses and an online store of knowledge and lessons learned.

-The Multidimensional Poverty Peer Network has been created in response to the overwhelming demand for information on implementing multidimensional measures, and for technical and institutional support.
-OPHI manages and coordinates the network, along with founding members CONEVAL, Mexico’s National Council for the Evaluation of Social Development Policy, and DNP, Colombia’s National Planning Department, both of which have experience of implementing multidimensional poverty measures.
+The Multidimensional Poverty Peer Network was created in response to the overwhelming demand for information on implementing multidimensional measures, and for technical and institutional support.
+OPHI manages and coordinates the network, along with founding members CONEVAL (Mexico’s National Council for the Evaluation of Social Development Policy), and Colombia’s National Planning Department (DNP) and Department for Social Prosperity (DPS).

 As more and more countries join the network and share their experiences, the resources that can be accessed increase and the impact of multidimensional poverty measurement in the international arena grows.
 The aim of the network is that this will lead to policies that are better designed, accurately targeted and more effective in alleviating poverty in all its dimensions.